Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

 Note that we also increased the `testLimit` so that we can give the fuzzer plenty of chances to find a call sequence that optimizes the value.
 This is key in allowing you to generate a truly optimized value, in production codebases we tend to run optimization mode for 100,000,000-500,000,000 tests but theoretically for a test suite with many handlers and state variables that influence the value you're trying to optimize, the longer you run the tests for, the higher the possibility of finding an optimized value.

-Typically when we've found a value that's sufficient to prove an increase in the severity of the vulnerability, by demonstrating that the value can be made greater than a small initial value in the original property break we'll stop the optimization run.
+Typically when we've found a value that's sufficient to prove an increase in the severity of the vulnerability, by demonstrating that the value can be made greater than a small initial value in the original property break, we'll stop the optimization run.

 Conversely, if the optimization run shows no increase after a few million tests it typically means it was incorrectly specified or there is in fact no way to increase the value further.